InnoWave-Tech/todos-react-challenge/README.md

 The project is a single page Next.js app.

 - `pages/index` is the root React component of the application.
 - `lib/components/*` contains the React components.
+This is where you will write your React code.
 - `lib/db` implements the simulated Todo database functionality.

 ## HTTP Todos API